coolsamson7/aspyx/README.md

 Only eligible types are allowed, of course!

 The decorator accepts the keyword arguments
+- `eager : boolean`
- - `eager=True` if `True`, the container will create the instances automatically while booting the environment
+  if `True`, the container will create the instances automatically while booting the environment.
+This is the default.
+- `scope: boolean`
- - `scope="singleton"` defines how often instances will be created. `singleton` will create it only once - per environment -, while `request` will recreate it on every injection request
+  the name of a scope which will determine how often instances will be created.
+ `singleton` will create it only once - per environment -, while `request` will recreate it on every injection request.
+THe default is `singleton`

- Other scopes can be defined.
+ Other scopes - e.g. session related scopes - can be defined dynamically.
 Please check the corresponding chapter.

 ## Class Factory